camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 If the AZ chooses not to publish supported_scopes then the supported scopes are agreed upon at onboarding time of the client.
 Either way the client knows which scopes are supported by this AZ.

-This document requires that in an authentication request all requested scope values that specify a purpose MUST have the same dpv:<dpvValue>.
+This document requires that in an authentication request all requested scope values that specify a purpose MUST have the same dpv:&lt;dpvValue&gt;.
 For clarity: The openid scope MUST not have a purpose prefix.
 Otherwise it would not be the "openid" scope.

 Example value of scope parameter in a request: